- The Benefits of Climbing-Specific Training

 - Training can be a time saver: Short but effective workouts allow you to climb more for fun.

-- Volume: Volume refers to the total number of reps, sets, or time spent training.
+- Volume: Volume refers to the total number of repetitions, sets, or time spent training.
 High volume may indicate an emphasis on endurance, while lower volume with heavier weights may be focused on strength.

 - Intensity: Intensity measures the